 If you participated in the program, thanks for your great questions and your participation.
 If you missed it, click on the link below to hear the full recording.
 If you’re interested in learning how to communicate like a leader, consider coming to a Speechworks program or working with our coaches.
 We can help you connect like a leader.

 Watch the Webinar

 At Speechworks we believe that people learn best by doing.
 Our workshops are designed around the principle that each person should be involved in every aspect of learning.
 Our Open Enrollment programs focus on the most common communication skills challenges, presenting to audiences and speaking in meetings.

-Executive Speaker Workshop
+The Executive Speaker Workshop

 During this workshop, you will learn how to exert influence in a variety of settings, from formal presentations, to one-on-one, or to large group meetings.
 Combines The Persuasive Speaker and The Impromptu Speaker workshops into a single program with on-camera presenting and role-playing.

-Persuasive Speaker Workshop
+The Persuasive Speaker Workshop